SWC-OSG-Workshop/general/novice/ssh/01-ssh.md

 either of which may include computer names.
 If we leave out a computer name,
 `scp` assumes we mean the machine we're running on.

-For example,
-this command copies our latest results to the backup server in the basement, printing out its progress as it does so:
+For example, this command copies our latest results to the osg login node:

 ~~~
-$ scp results.dat vlad@backupserver:backups/results-2011-11-11.dat
+$ scp results.dat vlad@login.osgconnect.net:~/backup/results-2011-11-11.dat
 Password: ********
 ~~~
 {:class="in"}